LawyersOnGitHub/lawyersongithub/README.md

 ## Context

 Good news: Thanks to [https://github.com/dpp](https://github.com/dpp) there is a [Lawyers on GitHub](https://github.com/dpp/lawyersongithub) directory!
 Bad news: It remans unattended for long period of time and therefor does not function as an ongoing resource.
+Here is a nice [readable web-friendly](https://lawyersongithub.github.io/lawyersongithub/proposal) version.

 ## Fix